 PC - When playing a game on a PC, you're most likely using a keyboard and mouse, but you can also use a gamepad.
 Also, a PC can support any input device, regardless of the game.
 For consoles, other input devices, like a steering wheel, may be available, but only if it's designed into the game by the developer.

-Bottom line: No clear winner for this category, as it depends on the player.
-Many players prefer the gamepad, because it's portable and easy to use.
+Bottom line: This category has no clear winner, as it depends on the player.
+Many players prefer the gamepad because it's portable and easy to use.
 The keyboard and mouse, however, offer more customization of the game's controls, and are usually more accurate for aiming on games without aim assist.

 Console - Most console games are platform-dependent, meaning if you have an Xbox and your friend has a PlayStation or PC, you cannot play together even though you both have the same game.
 Some newer games are cross-platform, but many do not have this option.

 PC - Like the console, most PC games are only playable against other PC gamers.
 Microsoft has made some progress at getting Xbox games to be more compatible with PCs.
 However, it's up to the game developer to make a game cross-platform.

-Bottom line: No clear winner for this category.
+Bottom line: There is no clear winner for this category.
 Your decision may depend on where your friends play.

-Console - When consoles are first released, they meet or even exceed the graphics quality found with the same game for the PC.
-However, as time progresses and with the inability to upgrade, consoles lag behind in graphics quality and technology.
+Console - When consoles are released, they meet or exceed the graphics quality found with the same game for the PC.
+However, as time progresses and with the inability to upgrade, consoles lag in graphics quality and technology.
 Gaming PCs can always achieve the absolute best quality with newer games.

 PC - Unlike a console, it's possible to upgrade the video card and get all the latest graphics technologies.
-New consoles may keep up with gaming PCs initially; however, when new games are released for both platforms after a while often look better on the PC.
-Even some older games may be upgraded or have mods to take advantage of newer technologies not available on the console.
+New consoles may keep up with gaming PCs initially; however, when new games are released for both platforms, they often look better on the PC after a while.
+Some older games may be upgraded or have mods to use newer technologies unavailable on the console.

-Bottom line: When referencing the same game, a high-end PC always wins this category.
+Bottom line: When comparing the same game, a high-end PC always wins this category.